rootsh0pf/coralbleach/README.md

 I used it for my research and hope it will be helpful for others too.

 # Preparations
- 1. Take photos of leaves and place a calibration object of known size in the image (e.g. a black 1 x 1 cm square)
+ 1. Take photos of leaves and place a calibration object of known size in the image (e.g. a black 1 x 1 cm square, see example photos)
  1. Install the python library "opencv"
  2. Paint your leaf photos using EXACTLY the following colours (R, G, B):